dsv-su/play/README.md

               FriendlyName = recorder.dns.name
               OtherRecorder = other.name

+* Make sure the subdirectories `bootstrap/cache` and `/storage` is writable by your web server user.

+Make sure these folder exist or create these folders under storage/framework:

+    sessions
+    views
+    cache

 * Once the global settings are entered you can install the dependencies. `composer install`

 * Make sure that .env file is present (copy .env.example to .env).
 If you are setting up a dev enviroment add the following settings to the .env file: